AlexErdei73/fakebook/README.md

 # applied technology

+## old version

 This app seemed to be way more complicated even with the mentioned simplifications than anything else I have done before.
 It seemed to be natural to apply some libraries beside vanilla Java Script.
 The back end is handled by Firebase.
 For more information visit https://firebase.google.com.

 -The actual front end part is built by React, just like the real world version.
 The Odin Project has a great intermediate React course, which gave me the basics.
 This was great basic foundation, but I needed to go slightly deeper.
 The official React documentation was great help with this.
 More information can be found here: https://reactjs.org/

 -Communicating with Firebase is a deeply asynchronous process.
 The inner working of React is deeply asynchronous too.
 The application of these technologies in the same app is not completely straightforward.
 Luckily there is a library, which connects the two.
 This is called reactfire, from the developers of Firebase.
 This contains costum hooks and React components, to use Firebase easily in a React app.
 Unfortunately this is still in experimental phase, and older versions were supposed to work with only experimental versions of React, not with the stable build.
 By now this situation is improving and this library is at it's 4.2.0 version.
 I used the 3.0.0 version, which works great even with the latest stable React build, apart from a few issues, especially with the Firebase Auth product.
 One of the reason, why this library is so powerful, is that it's based on the rxjs library, which is an implementation of the Observer pattern for client-server communication.
 I've met with it before regarding Angular, but I experienced the true power of it during building this app.
 More information can be found about reactfire here: https://github.com/FirebaseExtended/reactfire/tree/v3.0.0 It's certainly worth to get some information about the relevant Observer pattern, which is one of the most common and powerful OOP design pattern.
 I certainly need further studies to fully understand it.

 -Regarding the styling Bootstrap was tremendous help and I used components from React-Bootstrap.
 This made my work much easier, especially because the visual world of these tools and the look of the original app is very similar.
 Wherever these tools were not powerful enough, vanilla CSS was a great help.
 For more information: https://react-bootstrap.github.io

 -All the icons have been taken from the react-icons library.
 You can find it here: https://react-icons.github.io/react-icons

+## new version

+The app recently received some major updates.

+1. I removed the JS solutions, which extended the responsive behaviour, gained by bootstrap.
+Instead of JS the app uses CSS media queries.
+2. I made the app keyboard navigable and added aria-labels for buttons, which did not have text description.
+These are important improvements for making the app more accessible.
+3. I removed reactfire and added redux to the app.
+This is a major improvement for a lot of reasons:
+   - Reactfire made easy to use Firebase data in the react components.
+This seemed to be positive.
+Unfortunately it forces directly firebase to the components, which makes it difficult to separate the code, which deals with firebase, from the actual UI code.
+This makes it difficult to make the app working with a different kind of backend than Firebase.
+It even makes difficult to upgrade from Firebase 8 to 9.
+   - Applying Redux I could achieve a better structured React code.
+It has obviously much less prop drilling than before.
+   - The code has become much better testable and debuggable with time travel debugging.
+   - It was a nice surprise that I did not need to use the redux-tools, which need to inject asynchronous processes into the Redux dataflow.
+The reason is that the app mainly uses listeners to connect to Firebase.
+This way the redux-store can be directly updated, when the data in the Firebase app changes.
+Firebase is a nice application of the Observer pattern, just like Redux is.

 # What have I learnt from this project?